RussC22/Professional-README-Generator/Develop/README.md

 ### Find a bug?

-If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tab above.
-If you would like to submit a PR with a fix, reference the issue you creatued!
+- If you found an issue or would like to submit an improvement to this project, submit an issue using the issues tab above.

+- If you would like to submit a PR with a fix, create a branch and reference the issue you created!